Your Ultimate Brick Lane Guide

 It’s really built up over the years.

-Historically, it was one of the most deprived areas on the outskirts of London, with huge families crammed into tiny terraced houses – but also one of the most inspiring, with a thriving philanthropic movement establishing everything from free schools and libraries to soup kitchens feeding 6,000 mouths a day.
-And in the 18th century it began weaving its unique tapestry of migrant cultures, with the arrival of Huguenot refugees (French Protestants who literally were weavers).
-Spitalfields went on to see hundreds of Irish people driven over by the Potato Famine of the 19th century; Jewish families escaping persecution in the early 20th century; and, more recently, it became home to London’s Bangladeshi community.
+Historically, it was one of the most deprived areas on the outskirts of London, with huge families crammed into tiny terraced houses – but also one of the most spirited, with a thriving philanthropic movement establishing everything from free schools and libraries to soup kitchens feeding 6,000 mouths a day.
+And in the 18th century it began weaving its unique tapestry of migrant cultures, with the arrival of Huguenot refugees (French Protestants who literally were weavers), followed by hundreds of Irish people driven over by the Potato Famine of the 19th century; Jewish families escaping persecution in the early 20th century; finally growing into the cultural hub of London’s Bangladeshi community.

 It’s this rich, multicultural heritage that gives Brick Lane or ‘Banglatown’ its vibrant character today, and a walk down the narrow, cobbled street will take you past some of the capital’s finest curry houses interspersed with Jewish beigel shops, street food markets, vintage stores and cafés.